 To speed things up even more, you can always get a pre-shredded coleslaw mix from the store.
 But it really doesn’t take very long to prep the few veggies that go into this!

 After you’ve prepped everything ahead, brown the meat in the Instant Pot.
 Next pour the sauce into the Instant Pot and scrape up the browned bits.
-This is a super important trick I learned to make sure you don’t set off the ‘BURN’ sign causing the Instant Pot to shut down.
+This is a super important trick I learned to make sure you don’t set off the ‘BURN’ sign.
+This always causes the Instant Pot to shut down.

 If the Instant Pot senses there’s bits on the bottom that are browned and stuck, it will turn itself off while trying to come up to pressure.
 So by just scraping up the browned bits after sautéing, you’ll be good to go.